 This year was unusual in several respects.
-First of all, the top 5 games were written in 5 different systems.
+First of all, the top five games were written in five different systems.
 The total number and percentage of parser entries was down.
 And there was one more thing.
-I've noticed that games that score at least 7 (on average) each year are fairly rare and tend to be the ones remembered the longest.
-2014 is the only year that less than 3 parser games received a 7.
+I've noticed that games that score at least seven (on average) each year are fairly rare and tend to be the ones remembered the longest.
+2014 is the only year that fewer than three parser games received a seven.

-There was an infamous 'IF is dead' forum thread[514] that lead to several people leaving the forum forever and others resigning.
+There was an infamous 'IF is dead' forum thread^[Nathan 2014] that lead to several people leaving the forum forever and others resigning.
 Gamergate was sweeping the nation, and the rift between parser and web-based games took on the associations with that controversy.
 A special prize was donated to go just to parser games, which was matched by a prize just for non-parser games.

 But despite the handwringing, this was a year of incredible innovation, and many old-school players were embracing the new games.
 The review/game IF is dead.
 Long Live IF.
-[350] was a Twine game that was a dialog between a 2004 version of the author and his present self, convincing the former that web-based games were worthwhile and enjoyable.
+[Houk 2014] was a Twine game that was a dialog between a 2004 version of the author and his present self, convincing the former that webbased games were worthwhile and enjoyable.
 It contains some strong profanity, but it's a fascinating snapshot of changes in the community (it could be called 'How I learned to love the Twine').

 What a year!
-This year saw the release of 80~Days, [372] a hyperlink graphical game by Inkle which won Time Magazine's Game of the Year [586] and the XYZZY Best Game Award.
-It saw the release of my favorite Choicescript game, Choice of Robots, [291] a 400,000 word game with dozens of branches, tons of characters, and an epic structure (although this came out after the comp ended).
-And it saw the release of Hadean~Lands [598] (also after the comp, but long expected), which was like Infocom after Infocom's demise, but better, longer, smoother, and generally more difficult.
+This year saw the release of 80 Days, [Inkle 2014] a hyperlink graphical game by Inkle which won Time Magazine's Game of the Year [Peckham 2014] and the XYZZY Best Game Award.
+It saw the release of my favorite Choicescript game, Choice of Robots, [Gold 2014] a 400,000 word game with dozens of branches, tons of characters, and an epic structure (although this came out after the comp ended).
+And it saw the release of Hadean Lands [Plotkin 2014] (also after the comp, but long expected), which was like Infocom after Infocom's demise, but better, longer, smoother, and generally more difficult.

 Commercial games were a success again, especially non-parser games.
 People were starting to find contract work doing non-parser things.
-At some point in these years Failbetter games was paying people for $Fallen\ London^{[270]}$ content, Choice of Games was getting well-known authors like Aaron Reed to work for them, Carl Muckenhoupt of Baf's guide was working on Walking Dead games for Tell Tale, and so on.
+At some point in these years Failbetter games was paying people for Fallen London^[Games 2009] content, Choice of Games was getting well-known authors like Aaron Reed to work for them, Carl Muckenhoupt of Baf's guide was working on Walking Dead games for Tell Tale, and so on.

 Authors were realizing that, by doing Twine or choicescript, they could reach a much larger audience than with parser games.
 Since 2012, the game on IFDB with the most ratings from each year has been a twine game.
 (Update: Since this was written in 2017, and now being in 2024, numerous parser games have been the most-rated of their year, as has a Choicescript game.)
 Outside of IFDB, the difference is much larger.
-Creatures Such as We[288] has had hundreds of thousands of downloads; much of the traffic to Emily Short's blog is due to (or was due to) two or three small posts about Michael Lutz's games.
-Birdland[338] had a cult following on tumblr.
+Creatures Such as We^[L. Glasser 2014b] has had hundreds of thousands of downloads; much of the traffic to Emily Short's blog is due to (or was due to) two or three small posts about Michael Lutz's games.
+Birdland^[Hennessy 2015a] had a cult following on tumblr.